holochain/docs-pages/src/pages/get-started/index.md

 Hierarchical paths serve another useful purpose.
 On the DHT, where every node is tasked with storing a portion of the whole data set, some anchors could become "hot spots" --- that is, they could have thousands or even millions of links attached to them.
 The nodes responsible for storing those links would bear a disproportionate data storage and serving burden.

-The examples of granular collections and type-ahead search indexes breaks up those anchors into increasingly smaller branches, so that each leaf node in the tree only has to store a small number of links.
+The examples of granular collections and type-ahead search indexes breaks up those anchors into increasingly smaller branches, so that each leaf node in the tree --- and hence each peer --- only has to store a small number of links.

-The scaffolding tool doesn't have any feature for building anchors and trees beyond simple one-anchor collections, but if you'd like to know more, you can read the Core Concepts section on [Links and Anchors](https://developer.holochain.org/concepts/5_links_anchors/) and the SDK reference for [`hash_path`](https://docs.rs/hdk/latest/hdk/hash_path/index.html) and [`anchor`](https://docs.rs/hdk/latest/hdk/hash_path/anchor/index.html).
+The scaffolding tool doesn't have any feature for building anchors and trees beyond simple one-anchor collections, but if you'd like to know more, you can read the Core Concepts section on [Links and Anchors](/concepts/5_links_anchors/) and the SDK reference for [`hash_path`](https://docs.rs/hdk/latest/hdk/hash_path/index.html) and [`anchor`](https://docs.rs/hdk/latest/hdk/hash_path/anchor/index.html).

 !!!

 ### 4.8.
 Integrate the generated UI elements

-At this stage, we will incorporate all the UI components that have been scaffolded by the scaffolding tool into our main application interface.
+At this stage, we will incorporate all the UI components that have been scaffolded into our main application interface.
 Our aim here is to make all the functionality of our forum application accessible from a single, unified interface.
-We'll use Svelte to accomplish this, as it is the framework that we have chosen for the UI layer of our application.
+At the beginning, we chose [Svelte](https://svelte.dev/) as our UI framework, so the following examples will be Svelte-specific.

 Let's go ahead and start our forum hApp in develop mode from the command line.
 Back in Terminal, from the root folder (`my_forum_app/`), enter: